 Beneficial ownership is determined in accordance with SEC rules and includes voting or investment power with respect to securities.
-Except as indicated by the footnotes below, CLAQ believes, based on the information furnished to it, that the persons and entities named in the table below have, or will have immediately after the consummation of the Business Combination, sole voting and investment power with respect to all shares of our common stock that they beneficially own, subject to applicable community property laws.
-Any shares of our common stock subject to options or Warrants exercisable within 60 days of the consummation of the Business Combination are deemed to be outstanding and beneficially owned by the persons holding those options or Warrants for the purpose of computing the number of shares beneficially owned and the percentage ownership of that person.
+Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons and entities named in the table below have sole voting and investment power with respect to all shares of our Common Stock that they beneficially own, subject to applicable community property laws.
+Any shares of our Common Stock subject to Nauticus Options, SPA Warrants, Public Warrants or Private Warrants exercisable within 60 days of the date of this prospectus are deemed to be outstanding and beneficially owned by the persons holding those Nauticus Options, SPA Warrants, Public Warrants or Private Warrants for the purpose of computing the number of shares beneficially owned and the percentage ownership of that person.
 They are not, however, deemed to be outstanding and beneficially owned for the purpose of computing the percentage ownership of any other person.

-Subject to the paragraph above, percentage ownership of outstanding shares is based on 63,819,560 shares of our common stock to be outstanding upon consummation of the Business Combination, inclusive of the Earnout Shares, the 3,530,000 shares to be issued in connection with the Equity Financing, the 7,175,000 shares underlying the Private Warrants and the 862,500 shares to be issued upon conversion of the CLAQ Rights at the closing of the Business Combination.
-If the actual facts are different than these assumptions (which they are likely to be), the percentage ownership retained by CLAQ's existing stockholders in CLAQ will be different.
+Subject to the paragraph above, percentage ownership of outstanding shares is based on 55,875,773 shares of our Common Stock outstanding, inclusive of the Earnout Shares, the 3,530,000 shares to be issued in connection with the Equity Financing, the 7,175,000 shares underlying the Private Warrants and the 862,500 shares which were issued upon conversion of the Rights at the closing of the Business Combination.